-Zapier Monitoring Failed Zaps: A Complete Guide for SaaS Ops Teams
+Zapier Monitoring Failed Zaps: 2026 Guide for SaaS Ops Teams

 Your sales lead just missed their demo.
 The webhook failed three days ago, and nobody noticed.
 For SaaS founders and ops leads at 10-50 person companies, this scenario is painfully familiar - automation errors that drain revenue while your team drowns in manual checks.
 Zapier monitoring failed zaps isn't about perfecting every workflow; it's about building visibility into your automation stack so errors surface fast, fixes happen faster, and your ops team can scale without becoming full-time firefighters.

-This guide delivers a complete workflow: Zapier Manager setups for instant alerts, process maps to diagnose root causes, and a free automation audit to close your process gaps.
+This guide covers the complete workflow: Zapier Manager setups for instant alerts, the newly-launched Alerts page, autoreplay for hands-free recovery, process maps to diagnose root causes, and a free automation audit to close your process gaps.
 Whether you're drowning in tool proliferation or struggling to hand off ops knowledge as you grow, these steps directly address the infrastructure pains that stall early-stage SaaS companies.

 Prepare Your Zapier Account for Effective Monitoring